Artificial intelligence industry in China: Ethical concerns

 For the past years, there are discussions about AI safety and ethical concerns in both private and public sectors.
-In 2021, China's Ministry of Science and Technology published the first national ethical guideline, 'the New Generation of Artificial Intelligence Ethics Code on the topic of AI with specific emphasis on user protection, data privacy, and security.
-This document acknowledges the power of AI and quick technology adaptation by the big corporations for user engagements.
+In 2021, China's Ministry of Science and Technology published the first national ethical guideline, the New Generation of Artificial Intelligence Ethics Code on the topic of AI with a specific emphasis on user protection, data privacy, and security.
+This document acknowledges the power of AI and quick technology adaptation by big corporations for user engagement.
 The South China Morning Post reported that humans shall remain in full decision-making power and rights to opt-in/-out.
 Before this, the Beijing Academy of Artificial Intelligence published the Beijing AI principles calling for essential needs in long-term research and planning of AI ethical principles.

 Data security has been the most common topic in AI ethical discussion worldwide, and many national governments have established legislation addressing data privacy and security.
 The Cybersecurity Law of the People's Republic of China was enacted in 2017 aiming to address new challenges raised by AI development.
 In 2021, China's new Data Security Law (DSL) was passed by the PRC congress, setting up a regulatory framework classifying all kinds of data collection and storage in China.
 This means all tech companies in China are required to classify their data into categories listed in Digital Subscriber Line (DSL) and follow specific guidelines on how to govern and handle data transfers to other parties.

-Some observers have noted that notions of AI safety in the PRC entails following the priorities of the CCP and is antithetical to standards in democratic societies.
+Some observers have noted that notions of AI safety in the PRC entail following the priorities of the CCP and is antithetical to standards in democratic societies.

+In February 2026, Anthropic reported that three Chinese AI companies, DeepSeek, Moonshot AI, and MiniMax, conducted large-scale "distillation" attacks on its Claude model through fraudulent accounts.
+The attacks sought to illegally extract Claude's capabilities, posing significant security risks.
+In June 2026, Anthropic accused Alibaba of similar large-scale distillation attacks.

+In September 2026, the Federal Bureau of Investigation (FBI), National Security Agency (NSA), and Cybersecurity and Infrastructure Security Agency issued an advisory alleging that six Chinese artificial intelligence companies: DeepSeek, Moonshot AI, Alibaba, MiniMax, StepFun, and Z.ai had systematically used distillation attacks to extract capabilities from American AI models since 2024.
+The advisory identified models from Anthropic, OpenAI, Google, and xAI as among those allegedly targeted and said the activity had likely occurred with Chinese government awareness.
+The Chinese government rejected the allegations.